 Urgent care centers are often equipped to handle many of the medical surprises people tend to go to the ER for.
 It's important to remember that your insurance company is only required to cover the cost of your ER visit if it was an emergency situation.
 Minor conditions could be deemed as not emergent, and you would be responsible for more of the cost.
 In addition to saving money, visiting an urgent care will most likely save you time as well.
 Some conditions urgent care centers frequently treat include:

 An additional way that you can save at urgent care is by signing up for Mira.
-For as low as $45 a month, members at Mira get access to low-cost urgent care visits.
-In addition, you’ll also get access to $5 virtual care, up to 80 percent off over 1000 different prescriptions, and same-day lab testing.
+For an average of $45 a month, members at Mira get access to low-cost urgent care visits.
+In addition, you’ll also get access to $25 virtual care, up to 80 percent off over 1000 different prescriptions, and same-day lab testing.

 2. Check to See Fair Prices